Maternal and child health (MCH)

-Our free Maternal and Child Health (MCH) service provides Cardinia Shire residents with:
+Our Maternal and Child Health service is free and confidential, and provides Cardinia Shire residents with:

-- 10 health and development check-ups for a chilld (between birth and 3 and a half years) and their parent
+- 10 health and development checks for children from birth to 3 and a half years

-- additional services for other early-parenting issues, including breastfeeding support, referral services and support groups.
+- Additional services for early-parenting issues, including referral services and support groups.

 Your 10 MCH visits

-An MCH nurse will contact you soon after the birth of your baby to arrange your first MCH visit at your home.
-We will pre-book your first 4 centre visits up to 4 months.
-Future appointments will then be arranged by your nurse at each visit or you can call us to make a booking.
+Our liaison midwife will contact you soon after the birth of your baby to arrange your first MCH visit, which usually takes place in your home.
+We pre-book your first 4 centre visits up to 4 months, with future appointments then arranged by your nurse each time you visit the centre.
+You can also call our admin team on 5943 4250 between 9am and 4pm weekdays to make or change a booking.

 - Home visit (newborn)